 How long do we keep your personal data?

 Whenever we collect or process your data, we will only keep it for as long as is necessary for the purpose it was collected.
 For a GP practice, we comply with the Records Management NHS Code of Practice 2021 which states that we keep records for 10 years after date of death.
-Following this time, the records are securely destroyed if stored on paper, deleted on the electronic health record system or archived for research purposes where this applies.
+Following this time, the records are securely destroyed if stored on paper, or archived for research purposes where this applies.

 Destruction